trufflesuite/trufflesuite.com/src/blog/contributors-youve-earned-a-gitpoap/index.md

 ## Who's eligible to claim a GitPOAP?

 Great question.
-Annual contributor POAPs will be issued to those who have contributed at least once all year since the start of the following projects:
+Annual contributor POAPs will be issued to those who have contributed one or more times since since the start of the following projects:

 - [Ganache](https://github.com/trufflesuite/ganache)
 - [Truffle](https://github.com/trufflesuite/truffle)